Art 1. Admission and regulations for visiting spectators

-3.5 The display of any flag, banner, mosaic or any other act of expression that implies the use of any type of system, material or organization, must have been previously authorised by the Club.
+3.5 The display of any flag, banner, mosaic or any other act of expression that implies the use of any type of system, material or organization, must have been made of non-combustible material and previously authorised by the Club.

 3.6 Notwithstanding the foregoing, any other applicable regulations shall be applicable to behaviour on the premises in order to prevent or eliminate any threat to life, health or property.